Defying Trump, McConnell puts off vote on $2,000 checks, urges override of defense bill veto

 The Senate must approve the higher relief payments as soon as possible, “unless Republicans have a death wish,” Trump tweeted, appearing to refer to next week’s close Georgia runoff elections that will determine control of the Senate.

-A growing number of Republican Senators support raising the checks, including David Purdue and Kelly Loeffler, who are running in the Georgia races.
+A growing number of Republican Senators support raising the checks, including David Perdue and Kelly Loeffler, who are running in the Georgia races.

 But other Republicans, worried about the cost to taxpayers, remain adamantly opposed.